 Recognised as the country’s second strongest brand, UJ offers world-class, internationally recognised academic programmes based on curricula informed by cutting-edge developments in both undergraduate and postgraduate education, and that are designed to prepare students for the world of work and for global citizenship.
 Our curriculum is increasingly reflective of previously marginalised scholarship that talks to a transformation and decolonisation agenda, with Africa at its core.

-The university has 7 Faculties viz., Education, Law, Humanities, Fine Arts, Design and Architecture, Health Sciences, Science, and Engineering and the Built Environment.
-On 1 July 2017, the Faculties of Economic and Financial Sciences and Management merged to form the College of Business and Economics, housing the newly established Johannesburg Business School.
+The University has 8 Faculties viz., Education, Law, Humanities, Fine Arts, Design and Architecture, Health Sciences, Science, Engineering and the Built Environment as well as the College of Business and Economics, housing the newly established Johannesburg Business School.
 The University has four campuses, namely the Auckland Park Bunting Road Campus; the Auckland Park Kingsway Campus; the Doornfontein Campus; and the Soweto Campus.